xorbdev/search/docs/features/query-tracking.md

 # Query Tracking

-Enabling query tracking will allow you to see what your users are searching for This information can be used to make adjustments to your term maps and priorities or offer more detailed meta information for popular results.
+Enabling query tracking will allow you to see what your users are searching for.

+This information can be used to make adjustments to your term maps and priorities or offer more detailed meta information for popular results.